+• Self-employment tax,

-- Self-employment tax, - Tax from recapture of investment, low-income housing, qualified electric vehicle, or Indian employment credits, - Tax on early distributions from (a) an IRA or other qualified retirement plan, (b) an annuity, or (c) a modified endowment contract entered into after June 20, 1988, - Tax on education IRA distributions not used for qualified education expenses, - Tax on medical savings account (MSA) distributions not used for qualified medical expenses, - Section 72(m)(5) penalty tax, - Tax on golden parachute payments, - Advance EIC payments, - Tax on accumulation distribution of trusts, - Interest due under sections 453(I)(3) and 453A(c) on certain installment sales of property, - An increase or decrease in tax as a shareholder in a qualified electing fund, - Tax on electing small business trusts included on Form 1041, Schedule G, line 7, and,
+• Tax from recapture of investment, low-income housing, qualified electric vehicle, or Indian employment credits,

+• Tax on early distributions from (a) an IRA or other qualified retirement plan, (b) an annuity, or (c) a modified endowment contract entered into after June 20, 1988,

+• Tax on Coverdell education savings account distributions not used for qualified education expenses,

+• Tax on Archer MSA distributions not used for qualified medical expenses,

+- Section 72(m)(5) penalty tax,

+- Tax on golden parachute payments,

+- Advance EIC payments,

+• Interest due under sections 453(I)(3) and 453A(c) on certain installment sales of property,

+• Tax on income not effectively connected with a U.S. trade or business from Form 1040NR, lines 49 and 52,

+An increase or decrease in tax as a shareholder in a qualified electing fund,

+• Tax on accumulation distribution of trusts,

+• Tax on electing small business trusts included on Form 1041, Schedule G, line 7, and,

 • Household employment taxes (before subtracting advance EIC payments made to your employee(s); also see the instructions for line 15).
-But do not include that amount if you do not have an amount on Form 2210-F, line 9 (excluding household employment taxes), is less than \$1,000.
+But do not include that amount if you do not have an amount on Form 2210-F, line 11, and the amount on Form 2210-F, line 9 (excluding household employment taxes), is less than \$1,000.
 If so, do not file this form; you do not owe the penalty.